cokelaer/bioservices/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
-1.8.0     * add main standalone application.
+1.8.2     * Fix suds package in code and requirements 1.8.1     * Quick Fix on KEGG due to a change in its API 1.8.0     * add main standalone application.
           * moved chemspider and clinvitae to the attic
           * removed picr service, not active anymore